 The reason is when we solve for disability, we solve for the super human powers we all want.
 This is because we are learning how to create ability in the absence of human ability.
 Disability is no longer a problem to be solved but instead an opportunity to gain insights into valuable, new directions where powerful solutions emerge.

-What follows is a three-part series discussing why looking to disability is so valuable.
+What follows is a two-part series discussing why looking to disability is so valuable.
 First, we’ll consider how looking to extremes makes us develop solutions that are better than when we design for the norm.
 Second, we will consider how people with disabilities help us uncover needs that are often hidden but lead to profound innovations for the mainstream.
-And finally, we’ll discuss how people with disabilities develop unique skills that are valuable to our innovation process.

 Part I: The Value in Extremes